paulch42/lean-spec/md/Sort.md

   ∀ a : α, a ∈ as ↔ a ∈ bs
 ```

-Two lists are permuations of each other if they contain the same items.
+Two lists are permutations of each other if they contain the same items.

 With these definitions we can now specify the sorting function: